-Details: Staff Comments - Common areas - urban plots and infrastructure for gardening: including shed, on-site composing, hose connection - Private areas - each apartment has a large private balcony or patio that could accommodate gardening pots with vegtibles or herbs.
-Landscape Plan Reference: TBD
+Details: Staff Comments - Common areas - urban plots and infrastructure for gardening: including, on-site composing, hose connection - Private areas - apartment has a large private balcony or patio that could accommodate gardening pots with vegetables. that could accommodate gardening pols with vegetables.